 - a.
 Jesus cleansed the temple twice, once at the beginning of His ministry and another time at the end of it.
 This is the first cleansing. - b.
 The Temple was on an imposing hill overlooking the city.
 Solomon had built the first Temple on this same site almost one thousand years earlier (949 B.C.), but his Temple had been destroyed by the Babylonians (2 Kings 25).
-The Temple was rebuilt in 515 B.C., and Herod the Great had recently remodeled it. -Life Application Commentary - sold- Gr. poleo- to be busy, to trade; to barter (as a pedlar), that is, to sell - a.
+The Temple was rebuilt in 515 B.C., and Herod the Great had recently remodeled it. -Life Application Commentary

+- 3. sold Gr. poleo to be busy, to trade; to barter (as a pedlar), that is, to sell - a.
 In the court of Gentiles, oxen, sheep, and doves were sold.
 Why?
 Because the priests were filled with greed and covetousness.
 Coveting being simply wanting more of that which one already has enough, these Jewish pseudo-religious leaders wanted more money to increase their own coffers.
 Thus, the oxen, sheep, or doves brought by the people to sacrifice at the temple were, upon inspection by the priests, usually declared unfit for sacrifice due to some microscopic flaw or blemish.
 Worshipers were then instructed to purchase "preapproved" animals from the stalls in the courtyard.
-The prices for the "pure" animals were exorbitant, so the priests made a killing off the unsuspecting supplicants. -Courson Commentary - b.
+The prices for the "pure" animals were exorbitant, so the priests made a killing off the unsuspecting supplicants. -Courson b.
 According to Josephus, 256,500 animals were sacrificed each passover, so the market must have been great.
-The priests sold licenses to the venders, so this profanation must have been a large source of revenue. -Dake Commentary

-- c.
-God had originally instructed the people of Israel to bring from their own flocks the best animals for sacrifice (Deu 12:5-7).
+The priests sold licenses to the venders, so this profanation must have been a large source of revenue. -Dake - c.
+God had originally instructed the people of Israel to bring from their own flocks the best animals for sacrifice (Deu 12:5-].
 This would make the sacrifice more personal.
-But the Temple priests instituted a market for buying sacrificial animals so the pilgrims would not have to bring their animals on the long journey.

-- -Life Application Commentary

-- 4. oxen- Gr. bous

-- 5. sheep- Gr. probaton

-- 6. doves- Gr. peristera

-- a.
-The wealthy would purchase oxen, while those of more ordinary means would obtain sheep, and the less fortunate could only afford doves to make their sacrificial offerings.
-All three were available for purchase in the temple.
+But the Temple priests instituted a market for buying sacrificial animals so the pilgrims would not have to bring their animals on the long journey. -Life Application Commentary - 4. oxen- Gr. bous - 5. sheep- Gr. probaton - 6. doves- Gr. peristera - a.
+The wealthy would purchase oxen, one of normal means would purchase sheep, but the poor could only afford doves to sacrifice.
+All three types were available for purchase in the temple.